Mongolian Chicken

 • Stir-fry the lot together for another minute or two over high heat allowing the sauce to thicken slightly and the chicken to finish cooking.
 Remove from heat and serve with spiralled zucchini noodles.

-• 5.
-To prepare the zoodles, I simply stirred the spiralized zucchini in a hot pan with a little oil until just warmed through.
+• To prepare the zoodles.
+I simply stirred the spiralized zucchini in a hot pan with a little oil until just warmed through.
 No need to cook through this vegetable or the noodles will turn into a soggy mess.
 Serve right away.
+Or, cook some rice or regular noodles.

 Notes